Ten Things I Hate About Me

-Ten Things I Hate About Me is a 2006 award-winning young adult novel by Australian author Randa Abdel-Fattah and her second work.
+Ten Things I Hate About Me is a 2006 young adult novel by Australian author Randa Abdel-Fattah.
 The book was first released in Australia on October 1, 2006, through Pan MacMillan Australia.
 Ten Things I Hate About Me was awarded the 2008 Kathleen Mitchell Award for Excellence in Young Adult Writing and was shortlisted for the 2008 Redbridge Book Award.